On Lagrange multiplier theorems for non-smooth optimization for a large class of variational models in Banach spaces: Abstract

 \section{Abstract}

-{In this short communication, we present optimality conditions for a class of non-smooth variational problems.
+{This article develops optimality conditions for a large class of non-smooth variational models.
 The main results are based on standard tools of functional analysis and calculus of variations.
-Firstly we address a model with equality constraints and, in a second step, a more general model with equality and inequality constraints, always in a general Banach spaces context.}
+Firstly we address a model with equality constraints and, in a second step, a more general model with equality and inequality constraints, always in a general Banach space context.
+We highlight the results in general are well known, however, some novelties are introduced related to the proof procedures, which are in general softer than those concerning the present literature.} \\ \\ {\bf Key words}: Non-smooth optimization, Lagrange multiplier theorems, Equality and inequality constraints. \\ \\ {\bf MSC Class}: 49K27